zerasul/mdbook_en/3Architecture/architecture.md

 * Nintendo Game Boy [^23] using a clone version (GB-Z80).
 * Sega Master System and Sega SG-100(using a compatible processor).

-The Sega mega Drive processor has a clock frequency of 3.579545Mhz (NTSC) and 3.546894Mhz (PAL); connected to an 8-bit bus.
+The Sega Mega Drive processor has a clock frequency of 3.579545Mhz (NTSC) and 3.546894Mhz (PAL); connected to an 8-bit bus.

 It has access to an 8KB memory to be used as sound RAM, as the Z80 can be used to orchestrate sound or as a co-processor.